HagesLab/Bayesian-Inference-TRPL/README.md

 # Bayesian-Inference-TRPL
 A Bayesian inference algorithm and script for the fitting of TRPL observations from absorbers to the carrier drift/diffusion/decay model described in *Minority Carriers in III-V Semiconductors: Physics and Applications* (Ahrenkiel and Lundstrom, 1993) and *Chalcogenide Photovoltaics: Physics, Technologies, and Thin Film Devices* (Scheer and Schock, 2011).
-See our *Adv.
-Energy Mater.* article\[under review\] for additional details.

 ## File Overview
 * parallel_bayes_gpu.py - Entry script and configuration settings for the inference.
 Do `python parallel_bayes_gpu.py OBSERVATION_FILE EXCITATION_FILE OUTPUT_NAME [new|new+|load]` to start the show.
 * bayeslib.py - Driver functions for generating random samples of the parameter space, delegating simulations to GPUs, and computing resultant likelihoods.